Volume of retail sales up 7.2% in December

 Retail Excellence insists ‘a degree of vulnerability continues to exist’ in the sector

-There was an annual increase of 4.5 per cent in the value of retail sales during the month of December.
+There was an annual increase of 4.5% in the value of retail sales during the month of December

-The volume of retail sales were up 7.2 per cent in December compared with the same period the year before, according to the latest figures from the Central Statistics Office.
+The volume of retail sales was up 7.2 per cent in December compared with the same period the year before, according to the latest figures from the Central Statistics Office.

-Seasonally adjusted, the volume of retail sales were down 0.1 per cent in the month with an annual increase of 7.2 per cent.

 The sectors with the largest monthly volume decreases were electrical goods (-17.9 per cent), department stores (-4 per cent) and other retail sales (-2.9 per cent).